tpepels/flask_example_app/README.md

 - Templating with Jinja
 - Using different REST endpoints for different client purposes
 - Writing a simple terminal application to access REST endpoints

+## Requirements
+The app requires Python 3 and a virtual environment with at least the following packages and their dependencies installed
+- PyInquirer
+- requests
+- flask
+- sqlalchemy
+- pymongo
+- flask-sqlalchemy